CSCfi/llm-quantization-scripts/GPTQ/README.md

 - Saves both the full-precision and quantized models.
 - Compares outputs, inference latency, and model size.
 - Provides finer control over quantization schemes (e.g. `W4A16`, `ignore=["lm_head"]`).

-*3-bit quantization is not currently supported on LUMI with PyTorch 2.7, if you wish to use 3-bit quantization you can use the PyTorch 2.5 module.

 ## Output Includes
 - Generated text before and after quantization.